 The dress features a bow neck tie (which is removable and can be worn as a belt instead – see below), long sheer sleeves, a knee-length pleated skirt, a pocket on the chest and a buttoned up collar.

 At the time of writing, the dress is still available to purchase from:

-Kate Spade has used the purple rose print design throughout her current collection.
-It features on blouses, t-shirts and dresses.
+Kate Spade used the purple rose print design throughout the collection.
+It featured on blouses, t-shirts and dresses.
 The print could be found on a range of accessories too.

 Speaking of accessories, the Duchess’s bag will feel familiar to most of our regular readers.
 It’s the L.K.
 Bennett Nina Clutch:

 Kate has carried the clutch on a number of public engagements this year.
 The taupe coloured clutch is made in Spain from 100% leather.